ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/index.md

 After earning some Nova awards, the next step is to work on a [Supernova Award](supernova/).
 Bronze Supernova Awards are about the same amount of work as a Nova.
 These medals start with a bronze, then progress to silver and gold, depending on your program - [learn more about award progression](supernova/).

-These medals are rarely given out and may be worn during formal events, such as a Blue and Gold ceremonies, Courts of Honor, and Bridges of Honor.
+These medals are rarely given out and may be worn during formal events, such as at Blue and Gold ceremonies, Courts of Honor, and Bridges of Honor.

 </div><div class="W(300px) Maw(100%) Fxs(0) P(1em)">
 <img src="supernova/dr-albert-einstein/dr-albert-einstein-award.jpg" Class="W(100%) H(a)">